| 0 | no | 1 | |

 'to read' vs. 'to read repeatedly'

-Coding.
 The value is '1' if the expression of frequentativity can be clearly attributed to a grammatical device.
+If only lexical means are available in a language, the answer is '0'.